35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ## A puzzle

 There is also a mystery as to how Southwark will fulfill its new commitment to replacing the 2,249 social rented units.
 While making this commitment in the NSP, Southwark also insisted in the public examination that the AAAP numbers for housing and tenure mix will remain the same.
 The problem with this is that Notting Hill Genesis’s planning permission depends on these numbers and these allow for a loss of social rented units of anything between 237 and 778 social rented units, (as does the legal agreement for the development between Southwark and NHG).
-Southwark acknowledged that if there was significant change in the numbers, then there would have to be a new planning permission, but that was not envisaged.
+Southwark acknowledged that if there was a significant change in the numbers, then there would have to be a new planning permission, but that this was not envisaged.

 The answer to this might be that Southwark pay NHG for the site and take over the permission themselves, as they [did on the FDS](https://www.35percent.org/2020-07-12-aylesbury-estate-fds-variation/), converting units to social rent; this, though, would be a big drain on its housing revenue account (HRA), depriving Southwark of funds to spend on social housing elsewhere in the borough.